eladnava/mailgen/THEME.md

 * [Using a Custom Theme](#creating-a-custom-theme)
 * [Creating a Built-In Theme](#creating-a-built-in-theme)

-> We use [ejs](http://ejs.co/) under the hood to inject the e-mail body you provide into the theme.
+> We use [ejs](http://ejs.co/) under the hood to inject the e-mail body into themes.

 ## Using a Custom Theme